 If your spouse controls the family’s money, you are entitled to ask the court for attorney’s fees pendente lite, which means the court can order your spouse to pay fees to your lawyer at the beginning of the divorce.
 Discuss this with your attorney.
-This is a common situation, and while each case is different, the lawyer may have helpful suggestions.
+This is a common situation, and while each case is different, your lawyer may have helpful suggestions.
 Many experienced family lawyers suggest you also consider borrowing funds from friends and family.

 - Tennessee Divorce Laws

 - The Tennessee Divorce Process: How Divorces Work Start to Finish

 - Your First Steps: 7 Steps Planning Your Tennessee Divorce | Free eBook